rails-kung-foo/type-to-filter/README.md

 ### Function
 Filters a list with the entered keyword.
 It searches through the `<a>`tag given text.

+### Demo
+Downdload this repo and doubleclick on index.html.

 ### HTML
 One `<input>` field, one `<ul>` tag and as many `<li><a>text</a></li>` tags as you wish.
 A container to wrap everything up.